 By default, the various elements are shown in the sequence they are declared in the XML of the RSS feed.
 That can be changed by entering a Shuffle sequence for the second list level.

-The version below has a Shuffle set to Pubdate, Description, Enclosure Url, Link.
+The version below has a Shuffle set to pubDate, link, description.

 For a variation, the Level 2 list type can be set to Paragraphs + none.

-Having filtered, the numbers for shuffling are reset to a contguous 1,2,3...
+Having filtered, the numbers for shuffling are reset to a contiguous 1,2,3...
 Here we need to actually count from the start of our filtered numbers.
-The publication date is the 4th item and the rest are already in the sequence we want, so simply setting Shuffle to 4 will achieve the desired effect.
+The publication date is the 2nd item in this filtered list and the link is the 3rd item, so simply setting Shuffle to 2, 3 will achieve the desired effect.

 Now we want to add a bit of style.
 Each item in the UCP list is assigned classes based on heading and position in the list, so styles could be added to the theme, or (slightly naughty) declared in an HTML block, or placed in a Header Extra Content attribute as we have done here.